Yarrp'ing the Internet: Randomized High-Speed Active Topology Discovery: Abstract

 \section{Abstract}

 Obtaining a ``snapshot'' of the Internet topology remains an elusive task.
-Existing active topology discovery techniques and production systems require significant probing time -- time during which the underlying network may change or experience short-lived dynamics.
-In this work, we consider how active probing can gather the Internet topology in \emph{minutes} rather than days.
+Existing active topology discovery techniques and systems require significant probing time -- time during which the underlying network may experience transient dynamics.
+This work considers how active probing can gather the Internet topology in \emph{minutes} rather than days.
 Conventional approaches to active topology mapping face two primary speed and scale impediments: i) per-trace state maintenance; and ii) a low-degree of parallelism.
 Based on this observation, we develop \yrp (Yelling at Random Routers Progressively), a new traceroute technique designed for high-rate, Internet-scale probing. \yrp is stateless, reconstituting all necessary information from ICMP replies as they arrive asynchronously.
 To avoid overloading routers or links with probe traffic, \yrp randomly permutes an input $IP \times TTL$ space.
-We run \yrp at $100Kpps$, a rate at which the paths to all /24's on the IPv4 Internet can be mapped in approximately one hour from a single vantage point.
-We compare \yrp's topological recall and discovery rate against existing systems, and present some of the first results of topological dynamics exposed via the high sampling rates \yrp enables.
+We run \yrp at $100Kpps$, a rate at which the paths to all IPv4 /24's can be mapped in approximately one hour from a single vantage point.
+We compare \yrpagainst existing systems, and present examples of topological dynamics exposed via the high sampling rates \yrp enables.